-Trump ally Roger Stone charged with lying in Russia probe
+Longtime Trump ally Roger Stone arrested for lying to Congress

 Stone briefly worked for the Trump campaign but left in August 2015.
 The campaign said it fired him after he tried to grab too much of the spotlight while Stone insisted that he quit.

+Even after Stone left his official position in the campaign, he still played a key promotional role and communicated with people in Trump’s camp.

-Reporting by Nathan Layne and Susan Heavey, additional reporting by Doina Chiacu, Mark Hosenball and Ginger Gibson in Washington and Karen Freifeld in New York and Zachary Fagenson in Fort Lauderdale, writing by Scott Malone; Editing by Jeffrey Benkoe and Alistair Bell
+Reporting by Nathan Layne and Susan Heavey, additional reporting by Doina Chiacu, Mark Hosenball and Ginger Gibson in Washington and Karen Freifeld in New York and Zachary Fagenson in Fort Lauderdale, writing by Scott Malone; Editing by Noeleen Walder and Alistair Bell